Resort Work in Mexico

 Where to Apply

-Some companies hire through the corporate or U.S. office; some hire through individual hotels.
+Some companies hire through the corporate or U.S. office, some hire through individual hotels, and some hire through job posting websites.

 ELENA SWITZER writes from Peachtree City, GA.
-Last year she worked and lived in Mexico.
+She worked and lived in Mexico.